JSM Associates Privacy Notice

 This is information we obtain about you from other sources such as LinkedIn, corporate websites, job board websites, online CV libraries, your business card, personal recommendations, and others.
 In this case we will aim to inform you, by sending you this privacy notice, within a maximum of 30 days of collecting the data of the fact we hold personal data about you, the source the personal data originates from and whether it came from publicly accessible sources, and for what purpose we intend to retain and process your personal data.

-We are working closely with third parties including business partners, sub-contractors in technical, professional, payment and other services, advertising networks, professional advisors and others.
+We work closely with third parties including business partners, sub-contractors in technical, professional, payment and other services, advertising networks, professional advisors and others.
 We may receive information about you from them for the purposes of our recruitment services and ancillary support services.

 Purposes of the processing and the legal basis for the processing